+Can You Sleep on Your Side After Botox?
 Botox is an effective treatment for relaxing and smoothing out wrinkles and fine lines.
-The treatment targets the relaxing of targeted facial muscles temporarily.
+The treatment targets the relaxation of targeted facial muscles temporarily.

-This concern often leads patients to search for guidance on how to sleep after Botox, especially during the first night when results are still settling.
+This concern often leads patients to search for guidance on sleeping after Botox, especially during the first night when results are still settling.

 “Is it possible to sleep on your side after having Botox done?”